whynot-1992/randomstuff/README.md

 Notes:

--Remember to brainstorm ideas for new functionz
+-Remember to brainstorm ideas for new functions